 The unified pod inbox surfaces every reply across every sender, routed to the right pod member with intent labels.

 Auto-classify intent, draft contextual replies, propose calendar slots.
-Approve-each-reply or fully autonomous — pod's choice.
+Operators choose whether replies send automatically or surface for one-click approval — pod’s choice.

 Pod-level dashboards.
 Acceptance, reply, meeting-booked rates by sender, by sequence, by week.
 No CSVs, no pivot tables.